thunderbird-conversations/thunderbird-conversations/README.md

 the follow steps.

 1. Download the [zip archive](https://github.com/protz/GMail-Conversation-View/archive/master.zip) or clone the repository
 2. Change into the main folder, run `git submodule init` and `git submodule update`
-3. Change into the subfolder `content/pdfjs`, run `node make bundle` and `make`.
+3. Change into the subfolder `content/pdfjs`, run `node make bundle`.
 Note that you need to have `nodejs` installed.
 4. Change into the main folder and run `./build.sh`.

 This will package an `.xpi` file of the latest codebase.